🚀

 These are just a few examples of how you can use conditional logic to create a personalized experience for your users.

-How to Use Conditional Logic in Gravity Forms
+How to use conditional logic in Gravity Forms

 Now that you know how conditional logic works, let’s look at how you can implement it on your website.

-Hover over Forms in the left-hand menu, click New Form and add your desired fields.
+Hover over “Forms” in the left-hand menu, click “New Form” and add your desired fields.
 Next, click on a field that you want to show or hide.

-Under Field Settings, click on Conditional Logic.
-If you’re using the Gravity Forms 2.5 or later, the conditional logic settings will open in a new window that slides in from the right-hand side.
+Under “Field Settings”, click on “Conditional Logic”.
+The conditional logic settings will open in a new window that slides in from the right-hand side.

 Toggle to enable conditional logic and then set your conditions below.

-Enabling Conditional Logic for Gravity Forms Notifications
+Enabling conditional logic for Gravity Forms notifications

-Edit your existing notification or create a new one.
-Now scroll down to the bottom of the page where it says “Conditional Logic” and check the box to enable it.
+After writing your notification message, scroll down to the bottom of the page where it says “Conditional Logic” and check the box to enable it.

 In this example, we’re only sending this notification to users who chose “Americano” as their favorite type of coffee.